Stable local dynamics: expansion, quasi-conformality and ergodicity: Introduction

 Here, $\hat{D}_x(f):=\sigma^{-1/d} D_xf$ denotes the normalized derivative, where $\sigma>0$ is the Jacobian of $f$ at $x$.
-Also, $m(.)$ is the co-norm of a linear map, and $v^{\perp}$ is the linear subspace orthogonal to a vector $v$. {If $\dim(M)=1$, the statement of this theorem is exactly the one of Theorem \ref{thm:sullivan}, since $\|\hat{D}_xg|_{v^{\perp}} \|\equiv 0$ on $T^1M$.} The conclusion of Theorem \ref{thm:any-dim-sullivan} is not sensitive to the choice of Riemannian metric and it suffices to ensure its assumptions for a metric on $M$.
+Also, $m(.)$ is the co-norm of a linear map, and $v^{\perp}$ is the linear subspace orthogonal to a vector $v$.
+If $\dim(M)=1$, the statement of this theorem is exactly that of Theorem \ref{thm:sullivan}, since $\|\hat{D}_xg|_{v^{\perp}} \|\equiv 0$ on $T^1M$.
+In particular, it gives another proof for the stability of ergodicity in Theorem \ref{thm:sullivan}.
+The conclusion of Theorem \ref{thm:any-dim-sullivan} is not sensitive to the choice of Riemannian metric and it suffices to ensure its assumptions for a metric on $M$.

 Theorem \ref{thm:any-dim-sullivan} and its counterpart for the pseudo-groups of locally defined diffeomorphisms (Theorem \ref{thm:local-sullivan}) are obtained from a local and stable mechanism for ergodicity introduced in Theorem \ref{thm:blender}.
 It also allows us to prove the following.
+This resembles the main result of \cite{homburg_nassiri_2014} in which a similar statement is proved for minimality of semigroups action.

-\begin{theoremain} Every closed manifold $M$ admits a stably ergodic semigroup action generated by two diffeomorphisms in $\diff^{1+\alpha}(M)$. \end{theoremain}
+\begin{theoremain} Every closed Riemannian manifold $M$ admits a pair of diffeomorphisms in $\diff^{1+\alpha}(M)$, generating a stably ergodic semigroup action. \end{theoremain}

-This theorem gives the first example of a stably ergodic finitely generated group action in $\diff^{1+\alpha}(M)$ on a manifold $M$ of dimension greater than one.
+This theorem, as far as the authors know, gives the first example of a stably ergodic finitely generated group action in $\diff^{1+\alpha}(M)$ on a manifold $M$ of dimension greater than one (cf. Remark \ref{rem:no-ex}).
 The notion of stable ergodicity in the space $\diff^{1+\alpha}(M)$ should not be mistaken with the notion of stable ergodicity within the class of volume-preserving diffeomorphisms $\diff^{1+\alpha}_{\rm vol}(M)$.
 In fact, on a closed surface $S$, we observe that the action of any cyclic subgroup of $\diff^{1+\alpha}(S)$ is not stably ergodic, while area-preserving Anosov diffeomorphisms of $\T^2$ are stably ergodic in $\diff^{1+\alpha}_{\rm vol}(\T^2)$.
 Such observations indicate that the number of generators in Theorem \ref{thm:example} is optimal (See Section \ref{sec:questions} for further discussion).